TangLisan/alexnet-sbs/README.md

 # alexnet-sbs

-# Author
+# Authors
-A group of ML fan students
+A group of ML fan students @ The Stony Brook School.

 # Description

-An implemetnation of alexnet  and used it to process the Kaggle data set
+An implementation of the Alexnet.
+Fed with chest X-ray pictures, it will predict whether the patient has pneumonia or not.

+# Tasks
+Preprocess data (Frank)
+Define layers(Tom, Lucien)
+Define forward prop(?)
+Define backprop(?)
+Define cost function(?)
+...(Add more here)